cgarbin/cgarbin.github.io/_pages/about.md

 I used to be more active on [Stack Overflow](https://stackoverflow.com/users/336802/christian-garbin).
 Nowadays I help a bit with questions and answers moderation.

-At around the same time I used to write about more technical topics [on Blogger](https://christiangarbin.blogspot.com/).
-I switched to GitHub Pages (this blog) to simplify my workflows, because most of my work is already on GitHub.
+At around the same time, I wrote about more technical topics [on Blogger](https://christiangarbin.blogspot.com/).
+I switched to GitHub Pages (this blog) to simplify my workflows because most of my work is already on GitHub.

 ---